 No. As we are aware that GPS is often not available in hangars, we have developed a laser positioning technology which does not require any GPS signal or any other sensor.

 Main applications cover: general visual inspections, lightning strike, marking checks, paint wear evaluation, pre-delivery quality check, traceability.

+Donecle is listed in Airbus A320 AMM, and is collaborating with OEMs and regulatory authorities to qualify our solution as an approved alternative inspection method and is already engaged in validation programmes.
 Not all inspections are subject to regulations (eg. paint quality checks, inspection of mandatory decals).
-Donecle is collaborating with OEMs and regulatory authorities to qualify our solution as an approved alternative inspection method and is already engaged in validation programs.

 The solution works in 3 steps.
 The first step is to collect pictures of the entire skin of the aircraft thanks to the drone.
 The drone does not require a pilot as it is automated and uses a unique laser technology to position itself.
 The second step is to process and analyse the images thanks to Donecle’s software which automatically generates reports on defects, paint quality and markings.
 The third step is to store the data and reports on the cloud platform to be able to build a digital history of the aircraft and keep track of past inspections.

 Donecle’s drone is 100% automated (no pilot) and does not require any GPS or beacon as it uses a patented laser positioning technology.
 Flight missions are pre-planned and embedded in the drone.
 The drone has been specifically designed to fly around aircraft.

 The solution offered by Donecle is a full end-to-end package including the drone, the image analysis software, the secured data history hosting, the training and maintenance.